 The engine for example was supplied by J.A.P.
 (J. A Prestwich) and later by Matchless.
 The late versions of the Matchless X would have the same engine (albeit with less performance than a Brough tuned option) but cost less than the Brough Superior.

 I was originally going to include my personal favourite ‘modern’ superbike, the Kawasaki Z1 900.
 Once I actually started the research though I realised it didn’t make sense to include anything produced after the CB750 because the Honda was the first superbike to be labelled so.

 As such, the worlds first superbike is either the Honda or something that was produced before it.

 So, I worked backward from the release of the Honda 750 looking for possible candidates.
 In truth I already knew I would be including the Brough Superior and the Vincent Black Shadow as they were the stand out options for title ‘Worlds First Superbike.’

 I surprised myself though by the lack of other candidates I found.

-The Trident was included because whilst having a few beers with 1960’s TT winner and Manx legend Neil Kelly, he made a very convincing argument as to why it should have been given the title instead of the Honda.
+The Trident was included because whilst in the company of 1960’s TT winner and Manx legend Neil Kelly, he made a very convincing argument as to why it should have been given the title instead of the Honda.

 My own opinion, having done all the research, is that all 4 of these motorcycles should be considered superbikes.
 It would be very difficult to make a case against any of them not being.

-It follows then that if you accept that these are all game changers then the worlds first superbike has to be the Brough Superior SS100.
+It follows then that if you accept that these are all game changers, the worlds first superbike has to be the Brough Superior SS100.
 Unless of course, you know of a motorcycle before the SS100 that could be considered a Superbike.
 If you do, let me know in the comments below.

 The best of my shortlist?
 That has to be the Vincent Black Shadow.